Follow These Steps to Join The CHS Jazz Program

 -- See below for details. ++

-Step 7 - For students auditioning for Jazz II only - Open this link and watch videos within.
+#2 - Open this link and watch videos within.
 Begin with the video labeled "All Musicians Start Here."
 These videos will help you know how to practice from the packet and what we are looking for.
-Though the audition uploads won't be due until May, students going for Jazz II will need the time between now and then to practice.
+Though the auditions won't be until May, students going for Jazz II will need the time between now and then to practice.

 The C Instrument Packet is for piano, guitar, violin, flute, drummers and percussionists, such as mallet players, vocalists, and also French horn and Viola.
 The French hornists will have to do some transposing, and violists will have to use treble clef.